 On this page

 Almost every entrepreneur in the Netherlands must calculate and add VAT (turnover tax, BTW) on the sales price of their products and services they provide, regardless of the legal structure of their company.
 Even a foundation or association can be liable for VAT.
 There are VAT various rates.
 The VAT on business costs is usually deductible.

 Please note: Different VAT rules apply to non-resident businesses that provide goods or services to customers in the Netherlands or incur costs over which they are charged turnover tax in the Netherlands.

 Entrepreneur for VAT purposes

 After you have registered your business with the Chamber of Commerce (KvK), the Dutch Tax and Customs Administration will assess if you are an entrepreneur for VAT purposes.
-That is normally the case if you operate a company or work for yourself (self-employed professional).
+That is normally the case if you operate a company or work for yourself (self-employed professional or freelancer).
 Because the conditions for VAT are different from those for income tax, it could be that you are considered an entrepreneur for VAT, but not for income tax purposes.

 VAT is calculated on the price and all corresponding costs for your goods or services.
 This includes all shipping costs, travel costs, telephone costs, packaging costs (except refundable deposits) and similar.